Mary O'Brien (philosopher): The Politics of Reproduction

 O'Brien wrote The Politics of Reproduction (1981), an important book in the development of feminist political theory.
 Starting from a Marxist materialist position, O'Brien's purpose was to connect inextricably Marx's concept of labour to produce objects to the act of giving birth, thereby placing women central in Marxist materialism as she re-defined it.
 Challenging the persistent denial of women's experiences in political theorizing, O'Brien proposed the relations of reproduction as essential to understanding human social and political endeavours.
 O'Brien's work identified the discovery of paternity as a precursor to such patriarchal institutions as marriage and sole male rights to offspring.

-O'Brien's work theorizes birth, and although her arguments have at times been dismissed as essentialist, hers is rather an integration of necessary essentialism and social constructivism.
+O'Brien's work theorizes birth, and although her arguments have at times been criticized as essentialist, hers is rather an integration of necessary essentialism and social constructivism.
 She considered her main purpose in her writing and teaching to place women's experience at the centre of fundamental political discourse.

 O'Brien's project extended familiar themes in feminist anthropology of the 1960s and 1970s and extends into radical sociology and anthropology of the 1980s.
 In the 1990s, her work was eclipsed by feminist philosophers who criticized her work as reducing women's experiences to biological determinism, thereby reducing the range of female experience to a single biological necessity.
 Explaining and exploring the origins of patriarchy, and offering a heuristic for the analysis of reproductive processes – "moments" – O'Brien created a conceptual framework for understanding the reproductive process: the dialectics of reproduction.
 She insisted on the standpoint of women, as Marx had assumed the standpoint of the proletariat.
 She introduced into contemporary social and political theory the expression "malestream" in reference to traditional, mainstream political and philosophical Western thought.